Portable LED Light Panel

 In addition, LightPanel can display arbitrary colours for creative lighting effects.

-There are many other potential uses when you need extra light, eg torch, reading light, FaceTime calls etc.
+There are many other potential uses when you need extra light, eg torch, reading light, mood light, FaceTime calls etc.

 Great for reusing old devices you have that can't run recent versions of iOS.